gardehal/embedded-systems/projects/dumb-door/dumb-door.md

   - Log who made the call when over network, button = "[button press]"
 - Bugs:
   - Status LED colors + error blinks
-  - No LED blink or button response, async issues?
-  - toggleLock runs sync, which can cause status LED to miss cycles on blink.
+  - toggleLock runs sync, which can cause status LED to misscycles on blink.
 Looks a bit odd.
+  - Logging not working when running on battery? - other discrepancies when running from Thonny/USB

 - V2
   - Redesign frame for ambidexterous brain/battery mounting